 Debt Ratios for Home Financing

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you have paid your other recurring loans.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly loans.

-Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt.
+Recurring debt includes things like car payments, child support and monthly credit card payments.